vinceskahan/v5wiki/Transfer-from-sqlite-to-MySQL.md

 The first is more general and can be done standalone.
 The second is simpler, but requires access to the rest of weewx.

+*Please note that the MySQL python module is required to have weewx talk to MySQL.*

 ******************
 Dumping to SQL
 -------------